rackerlabs/rackspace-how-to/content/cloud-dns/troubleshooting-dns-issues.md

-**Note**: For more information about DNS lookups, see [Using dig to query name servers](/how-to/using-dig-to-query-nameservers) (for Linux&reg; and MacOS&reg;) and [Check DNS records on Windows with nslookup](/how-to/nslookup-checking-dns-records-on-windows) (for Windows).
+**Note**: For more information about DNS lookups, see [Using dig to query name servers](/how-to/using-dig-to-query-nameservers) (for Linux&reg; and macOS&reg;) and [Check DNS records on Windows with nslookup](/how-to/nslookup-checking-dns-records-on-windows) (for Windows&reg;).

 ### Check the Time to Live

-After you confirm that the registrar is correctly pointing the domain to Rackspace, check the Time To Live (TTL) of the domain in Cloud DNS.
+After you confirm that the registrar is correctly pointing the domain to Rackspace, check the Time to Live (TTL) of the domain in Cloud DNS.

 The TTL is the amount of time that must pass before the data expires and new data is pushed.
-For example, if you have a domain set in Cloud DNS and it has a TTL of three days (the default TTL), then even if you update the data in Cloud DNS, it does not update globally until three days have passed and the data has expired.
+For example, if you have a domain set in Cloud DNS and it has a TTL of three days (the default TTL), then even if you update the data in Cloud DNS, it does not update globally until three days have passed, and the data has expired.
 Therefore, it's important to check the TTL of a domain in the Cloud DNS.